genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 Acceptance ratio of replica exchange is one of the important factors that determine the efficiency of gREST simulations.
-The acceptance ratio is displayed in a standard log output "`step4.out`", and we examine the data from the last step.
+The acceptance ratio is displayed in a standard log output `step4.out`, and we examine the data from the last step.
 Here, we show an example how to examine the data.
 Note that the acceptance ratio of replica "A" to "B" is identical to "B" to "A", and thus we calculate only "A" to "B".
 For this calculation, you can use the script
-"[calc_ratio.sh]".
+`calc_ratio.sh`.

 ```bash
 # change directory